Riya1721/100-days-dsa/README.md

 | Day 6  | Find Ceil and Floor of target in a sorted array
 |        | Next greatest Letter in array
 |Day 7    | Find the start and end position of element in a sorted array
+| Day 8  | Find the index of an element in an infinite sorted array